-Kids like these are already doing a good job of eliminating toxins on their own.
+Our child’s body is already doing a good job of eliminating toxins on their own.

-It is a common misconception to think that detoxification involves eliminating items and children should not go on any cleanse or fast.
+Children should not go on any cleanse or fast.

 These regimens can be harmful to their development and growth so approach even a mild form of this with caution.